Inverting Wall Street’s Research Business Model

 It was into that environment that this blog was born.
 The initial intentions were modest, without fantasies of disrupting the big guys.
 It was simply a quiet place to express some thoughts and to explore a few ideas.

 But the world was rapidly changing.
-Blogs became a place where people went to to get insight and expert opinion on issues they were not hearing from Wall Street research or main stream media.
+Blogs became a place where people went to get insight and expert opinions on issues they were not hearing from Wall Street research or mainstream media.
 Straightforward analysis — with no promise of a commission transaction or compensation of any sort — freed up authors to write about whatever they wanted, however they wanted.

 If people read it or not was almost besides the point as sites became a forum for the honest exploration of important finance, economic, market and investing topics.
 It was a big deal when we achieved 20,000 and then 100,000 hits.
 Leading up to the financial crisis, readers found a rich ecosystem discussing ideas that had never really gotten past the gatekeepers in traditional media or finance.